Building a HIPAA-Compliant Spatial Metadata Schema

 def validate_crs_alignment(gdf: gpd.GeoDataFrame, declared_epsg: str) -> bool:

-"""Verify GeoDataFrame CRS matches the metadata declaration."""
+"""Verify the GeoDataFrame CRS matches the metadata declaration exactly."""

 if gdf.crs is None:

-raise ValueError("GeoDataFrame lacks an assigned CRS.")
+raise ValueError("GeoDataFrame lacks an assigned CRS; cannot certify.")

 declared = pyproj.CRS.from_string(declared_epsg)